Political Secretary (Malaysia)

-Political Secretary is a constitutional office in Malaysia.
+Political Secretary (Malay: Setiausaha Politik) is a constitutional office in Malaysia.
 As a member of the Federal Government, a Political Secretary is appointed by the Prime Minister either on his own choice or on the advice of a Minister.

 Duties and responsibilities

 There has been no clear description of duties and responsibilities of a Political Secretary.
 In general, however, a Political Secretary is tasked to assist political duties of a Minister and provide the latter with appropriate advice on political situations in such constituency, such state or Malaysia at large.
 Chief Political Secretary to the Chief Minister of Sarawak, Abdullah Saidol explained that a Political Secretary is expected to heed, support and inform to the people, development policies and programmes planned by the Government.

 Political secretaries to the Anwar Ibrahim cabinet

 As of 27 January 2023, the following individuals have been appointed as political secretaries to the Anwar Ibrahim cabinet.
 They have served since December 2022.
-Presently, there have been 36 political secretaries serving the Prime Minister, Deputy Prime Ministers and Ministers.
+Presently, there have been 38 political secretaries serving the Prime Minister, Deputy Prime Ministers and Ministers.